 Our 15-month MDE program will prepare students to enter the nursing profession as masters-credentialed registered nurses with a focus on care coordination.

-The Masters in Nurse Anesthesia program prepares students for advanced clinical practice.
+The Doctor of Nursing Practice in Nurse Anesthesia program prepares students for advanced clinical practice.

 The DNP program prepares registered nurses and advanced practice nurses to provide fully accountable and continuous care to patients across settings and during transitions.